 The manga adaptation delves further into his backstory to reveal his father abandoned him and committed suicide over an exposed affair when Zelos was a little kid, Cruxis recruited him when he was fourteen (because that's the perfect age to find out your whole life's been a lie) and dying was the end goal of his grand schemes because he felt everyone would be happier if he wasn't around.
 Ouch.

 Luke starts out as selfish, ignorant brat and a megaJerkass, but right from the beginning you feel for him, because his memories of his childhood are completely gone, and since losing them, he hasn't left the manor.
 One moment he'll be obnoxiously blaming Tear for abducting him, the next he'll say in a horribly soft voice, "so that's what the sea looks like..."
 The Jerkass part becomes worse once he's named ambassador to Akzeriuth, but then the game breaks him over and over again, giving him a massive and justified inferiority complex and putting him through loads of horrible deaths, sacrifices and other traumas.
-By the time he offers his life to destroy the miasma, hearing him plead "I don't want to die!" is actually heartbreaking.
+He ends up becoming a much friendlier and more likeable person in the process, so by the time he offers his life to destroy the miasma, hearing him plead "I don't want to die!" is downright heartbreaking.

 Asch is even more of an unrepentant Jerkass than Luke.
 He's unwavering in his cruelty to everyone, especially Luke, his replica.
 But he has an extremely justified reason for it, and when you learn that Luke basically stole his life in Baticul, including his childhood love interest, his hatred for Luke makes a lot of sense.
 He then spends the entire game trying to fix everything by himself, constantly fails due to circumstances beyond his control, and, of course, dies in the finale.